Version v4.1

 In the resulting tomographic datasets these regions of interest can easily be distinguished based on their gray value ranges, as shown in Fig. 6, Panel C. Tomographic imaging of such samples and straightforward segmentation of features of interest without cumbersome post-processing (Fig. 6, Panel D) is enabled without requiring a decalcification step.

 In many models, due to the distinct differences in the X-ray attenuation of μAngiofil and the bone tissue, we can forgo the time-consuming decalcification step.
 This permits us direct assessment of vascularization and bone growth in a single scan (Fig. 6).
 While effective, this approach does not always yield optimal results (e.g., Fig. 4).
-Although decalcification is a viable option for quite some studies, a dual-energy scanning technique offers a more efficient solution (Fig. 7).
+Although decalcification is a viable option for quite some studies, a dual-energy scanning technique offers a more efficient solution (see Fig. 7).
 By conducting two sequential scans without removing the sample, this method simplifies dataset registration, avoids the time-consuming decalcification step, and provides simultaneous imaging of bone and vasculature while keeping the sample intact.
-Therefore, the microAngioCT approach we present here can be used for the simultaneous visualization of hard and soft tissues and their vascularization in small and large animal models.
+Therefore, the microangioCT approach we present here can be used for the simultaneous visualization of hard and soft tissues and their vascularization in small and large animal models.

 The presence of implanted biomedical devices further complicates the imaging process.
-For murine model studies, a recently published tissue-clearing-based imaging approach26 could be a viable option for the visualization of the peri-implant tissues and vasculature due to the small size of hemimandible samples and the availability of transgenic mouse lines.
+For murine model studies, a recently published tissue-clearing-based imaging approach [54] could be a viable option for the visualization of the peri-implant tissues and vasculature due to the small size of hemimandible samples and the availability of transgenic mouse lines.
 However, there are limitations to such a tissue-clearing imaging approach.
-Namely: i) differential shrinkage among soft and hard tissues, leading to anisotropic distortion in samples where both tissue types (plus eventual metal implant) are present; ii) limited imaging depth (approximately 800 μm in a mouse model26) due to the challenges of achieving complete transparency of bone tissue.
-Significant anisotropic distortion of the sample may alter the implant-tissue interface, a common site of interest.
+Namely: i) differential shrinkage among soft and hard tissues, leading to anisotropic distortion in samples where both tissue types (plus eventual metal implant) are present; ii) limited imaging depth (approximately 800 μm in a mouse model [54]) due to the challenges of achieving complete transparency of bone tissue.
+Significant anisotropic distortion in the sample may alter the implant-tissue interface, a common site of interest.
 The limitation of the maximal achievable imaging depth makes such an approach impractical for usage in large animal models.

 To the best of our knowledge, our study is the first to demonstrate non-destructive 3D imaging of the microvasculature of bone in the proximity of metal objects/implants in a large animal model.

 Achieving the excellent results demonstrated in this study requires reproducible and controlled instillation of the contrast agent.
 To ensure this, the procedure should be performed by skilled personnel using a syringe pump.
-While other contrast agents may be somewhat easier to use for instillation, they do not deliver the same high-quality results, as previously discussed.
+While other contrast agents may be easier to use for instillation, they do not deliver the same high-quality results as previously discussed.

 The method we presented for investigating the microvasculature within bone tissue is primarily limited by the imaging technique.
 Specifically, this limitation arises from the correlation between achievable resolution and the physical size of the imaged sample.
-For small samples, such as those just a few millimeters in diameter, voxel sizes on the order of 1 μm enable visualization of the microvasculature down to the capillary bed35–38.
+For small samples, such as those just a few millimeters in diameter, voxel sizes on the order of 1 μm enable visualization of the microvasculature down to the capillary bed [20–22,46].
 However, for larger samples, such as the minipig hemimandible, the achievable voxel size is approximately 10 times larger (≥8 μm).
 In such cases, the finest microvessels with diameters under 40 μm cannot be accurately visualized (see Fig. 5 & 6).

 Contributor Roles Taxonomy, as defined by the National Information Standards Organization.